altera-fpga/altera-fpga.github.io/docs/embedded-designs/arria-10/sx/soc/gsrd/ug-gsrd-a10sx-soc.md

   * DDR4 HILO memory card
   * Micro SD boot flash card
   * Mini USB cable for serial output
-  * Micro USB cable for on-board Intel FPGA Download Cable II
+  * Micro USB cable for on-board Altera® FPGA Download Cable II
 * Micro SD card (4GB or greater)
 * Host PC with
   * Linux - Ubuntu 22.04LTS was used to create this page, other versions and distributions may work too